Inedo/inedo-docs/Content/proget/api/packages/list.md

 pgutil packages list --package=@myScope/myNpmPackage --feed=myNpmFeed --stable=true
 ```

+Note source options must also be specified unless you have the "Default" source configured, and that a feed may be instead specified in the source.
+See [Working with Sources](/docs/proget/api/pgutil#sources) to learn more.

 ## HTTP Request Specification
 To list packages, simply `GET` to the URL with a feed name, and `stableOnly` parameters, and an [appropriate API Key](/docs/proget/api/packages#authentication).